 7. Take Advantage of Expanded AdWords Headlines and Extensions Where Applicable

-To increase your search result real estate, you should take advantage of the expanded ad copy format.
+To increase your search result real estate, you should understand how to write ads for Google AdWords.
+This means taking advantage of the expanded ad copy format.
 The new format allows you to provide your potential customers with more information about the products you are selling.
 This will help to capture more of the holiday traffic.

 In addition, eCommerce companies should use the price extension.
 It allows to display a product price right next to the ad copy.
 This information helps ensure that a click means a likely purchase, lowering your CPC while increasing your conversion rates.